zero trust network design

 And the contextual aspects are continuously assessed for security posture.
 This is a much better way to manage risk and allows you to look at the entire picture before deciding to enter the network or access a resource.

-SASE: First attempt to
+1) SASE: First attempt to

-Organizations have been adopting different security technologies to combat and include these changes in their security stack.
+Organizations have adopted different security technologies to combat these changes and include them in their security stack.
 Many of the security technologies are cloud-based services.
 Some of these services include the cloud-based secure web gateway (SWG), content delivery network [CDN], and web application firewall [WAF].

 A secure web gateway (SWG) protects users from web-based threats and applies and enforces acceptable corporate use policies.

-A content delivery network (CDN) refers to a geographically distributed group of servers working together to deliver Internet content quickly.
-A WAF or web application firewall helps protect web applications by filtering and monitoring HTTP traffic between a web application and the Internet.
+A content delivery network (CDN) is a geographically distributed group of servers that works together to deliver Internet content quickly.
+A WAF, or web application firewall, helps protect web applications by filtering and monitoring HTTP traffic between them and the Internet.

 The data center is the center of the universe.